 Increasing profits should be a primary financial concern for all businesses, including marketing agencies.
-With an average net marketing agency profit margin somewhere between 6.0% and 12.0%, there’s plenty of room for growth.
+A marketing agency averages a net profit margin somewhere between 6.0% and 12.0%, which means there’s plenty of room for growth.
 For the agencies we work with, generally the bogey is a 15.0% net margin.

 No agency is powerless to overcome poor margins.
 That’s an area where a CPA like me can help.
 Consider several methods that can help lift lagging profit margins.

 Gross Profit vs. Net Profit Margin

 Gross margin can either be shown as a dollar figure, so a nominal figure, or a percentage.
 You may also find gross margin referred to as gross profit.
 Presented as a nominal figure, the formula is:

 Gross Revenue – Variable Selling Expenses = Gross Margin